andricicezar/fstar-io/state/README.md

 can also inspect the files interactively in VS Code by installing the fstar-vscode-assistant extension.

+Note: some of the examples have parts of them admitted due to difficulties working with F* and fleshing out the proofs.
+We are confident we can soon fully verify everything.
+Do note, the framework itself is admit-free.

 ## Running the examples

 The examples can be built by using the extraction plugin to extract them into native OCaml, and then building them with dune.
 This is process is a bit complicated so there is a rule in the Makefile to automate it.
 Simply run `make build-Examples.Intro` to verify, extract, build, and run `Examples.Intro.fst`.
 Other files can be run by replacing `Examples.Intro` for something else.

 ## Mapping from sections to files: